infinum/phrasing/README.md

 ## How to use phrasing?

-Start with adding your phrases simply by writting in your view file:
+You can start adding new phrases by simply adding them in your view file:

 	= phrase('my-first-phrase')

-Apart from editing phrases (basically, Rails translations) you can also inline edit your models attributes, just use the same `phrase` method, with the first attribute being the record and the second one the records attribute:
+Aside from editing phrases (basically, Rails translations) you can also edit model attributes inline.
+Use the same `phrase` method, with the first attribute being the record in question, and the second one the attribute you wish to make editable:

   	= phrase(@post, :title)